 an Caves are renowned for their high diversity of speleothern and mineral types.
 A anthodite clusters, B delicate calcite cry, D an unusual calcite ball (~5 cm diameter) known as "The Palantear", E rim pools, F helicities.
-Photos Andrew C. Baker st of the bedding and consequently cave development has in largely guided by the major joints in the mather inshorne 2004).
-Wombeyan marble is highly attractive and islated exposures are visible in many of the caves, ealing its colours and textures.
-The marble has benn under so, of years (Jennings et al. 1982; Os.
+Photos Andrew C. Baker st of the bedding and consequently cave development has n largely guided by the major joints in the match in-filled caves that demonstrate the karst-forming pro-shorne 2004).
+Wombeyan marble is highly attractive and lished exposures are visible in many of the caves.
+Multiple phases of karstification have occurred ealing its colours and textures.
+The marble has been hundreds of millions of years (Lenings et al. 1982; Os